April 1st 2025

 Bob and Rose were pleasant, known for customer service, which included sweeties with your order and a phone call from Rose: “Hello.
 Have you received it?
 Is everything OK?”
 It was.
 Walking poles, if I remember correctly.

 They made a podcast about backpacking, in which Bob referred to it as a “hobby.”
-It was very refreshing when it can be glamourised as a lifestyle while you’re thinking, hold on a minute.
-I walk locally several times a week, camp and walk a few times a year, have a long walk in the summer and in a good autumn.
+That made me think.
+It’s sometimes glamourised as a lifestyle, which is not quite right.
+You might walk locally several times a week, camp and walk a few times a year, have a long walk in the summer.
+With related interests – birds, flowers and so on, but not really a “lifestyle.”

 I met someone in Scotland a few years ago with a curious story.
 More curious, because I’d met him the year before.
 There he was on a camp site in Glen Shiel.
 There he was again as I was climbing Slioch.
-He’d walked all the Munros, many of the Scottish islands (some of them are small and barely known) and was halfway through a second Munro round.
+He’d walked all the Munros, most of the Scottish islands (some of them are small and barely known) and was halfway through a second Munro round.

 Walks